mosquito/crew/example/README.md

 Worker
 ------

-Worker is a small application for handling requests from queue and responses the handling results.
+Worker is a small application for handling requests from queue and responding the handling results.

 For running call:

 	python worker.py

 Now run 2 or more workers for balancing requests between them.
-Thanks to AMQP you can run workers for different servers.
+Thanks to AMQP you can run workers for different hosts.

 Working
 -------